Bird Study

 b.

+list.
 Explain what caused their decline.
-Discuss with your counselor what can
+Discuss with your

 c.

-to an endangered or threatened list.
-List how we can protect habitat.
+get to an endangered or threatened list.
+List how we can protect

-Identify threats that migratory birds face and how to protect food
+habitat.
+Identify threats that migratory birds face and how to

 11.